-FIG. 2 The textures of $d(\mathbf{k})$ of two Weyl points with opposite helicities.
+FIG. 2 The textures of d(k) of two Weyl points with opposite helicities.
 The figures are from somewhere on the web.

-given by the first Chern number (see Sec. ??),
+The topological charge (or Berry index) of a node is given by the first Chern number (see Sec. ??),